 Compared with depression, there is relatively little research on infant–mother attachment in relation to other forms of perinatal mental illness.
 D’Angelo (1986) found elevated rates of insecure attachment, particularly avoidant attachment, in infants of mothers with schizophrenia, but this study included only 15 mothers with schizophrenia.
 DeMulder and Radke-Yarrow (1991) studied attachment in 24 dyads where the mother suffered from bipolar disorder.
 Two-thirds of these infants were classified as insecure, with the majority of these insecure attachments being disorganised; 50% of infants were classified as disorganized.
 By contrast, Hipwell, Goossens, Melhuish, and Kumar’s (2000) study found that only one of the 10 infants of mothers with bipolar disorder was insecurely attached, falling into the disorganized category.
 Given the very small numbers in these studies, it is difficult to draw firm conclusions about the relation between maternal SMI other than unipolar depression and infant–mother attachment security.
 Our follow-up study therefore adds to the small literature on relations between maternal non-depressive SMI and infant–mother attachment security.

 In summary, we aimed: (a) to clarify the relation between SMI and mind-mindedness in a sample of mothers hospitalized with their infants in the first year postpartum, (b) to test the feasibility and effectiveness of a video-feedback intervention to increase mind-mindedness compared against standard hospital care, (c) to investigate whether participating in the intervention was related to higher levels of secure attachment compared with standard care, and (d) to explore relations between the nature of the maternal SMI and infant–mother attachment security.
-If the intervention proved successful in facilitating mind-mindedness, one should observe an increase in appropriate mind-related comments and a decrease in non-attuned mind-related comments from pre- to post-intervention.
+If the intervention proved successful in facilitating mind-mindedness, one should observe (i) an increase in appropriate mind-related comments and (ii) a decrease in non-attuned mind-related comments from pre- to post-intervention.
 If the intervention proved more successful than standard care in facilitating mind-mindedness, one should also see greater improvements in mind-mindedness in the intervention group than in the standard care group.
 An assessment of behavioral sensitivity was included to establish whether any observed changes in mind-mindedness were independent of changes in sensitivity.

 Intervention Study